We had decided to pay a visit to northern Cyprus. Thanks to the war 40 years ago that objective is not an easy one to accomplish.

 We only had a week on the beaches of Ayia Napa in the south and had been on a wonderful day-trip into the Troodos mountains.
-We now wanted to spend a day in the north, we wanted to cross the Green Line, and we wanted to visit both sides of the divided capital.
+This time we wanted to spend a day in the north, cross the Green Line, and visit both sides of the divided capital.

 We found the same bus company as on the previous trip and rented a minibus with a driver.
 For a group it was not too expensive (300 EUR).

 In our early plans we had sketched a visit over the mountain range crossing east to west on the Turkish side, visit a few castles and the pretty harbour town of Kyrenia.
 We had even pondered the possibility of watching sea-turtles laying eggs on the beaches on the far north-east.
 We decided to let go of all this.
 Time was the constraining factor.

 The old town of Famagusta on the eastern coast used to be a popular tourist resort before the war, but now the hotel area outside the old town with its Venetian walls is off limits to all but Turkish soldiers.

 Crossing the border